 Use your house as your office.
-Working from home saves money from traveling and renting a place which can be expensive for a start-up.
+Working from home saves money from travelling and renting a place which can be expensive for a start-up.
 In addition, you can claim deductions from using your house as an office.
-Working from home however requires more discipline as you can be easily distracted.
+Working from home, however, requires more discipline as you can be easily distracted.

 Start talking to potential customers from day one.
 Start selling yourself.
 Make it known that you are doing something that is of value to the people around you.
 Give out free trials for prospects to experience what you offer.

 You are your brand.
 Chances are no one understands your business as much as you.
 Bringing employees on board too early might be counter-productive.
 Only when you get a stable revenue and more things rolling, hiring employees and sharing your vision can help expand your business.

 9. Don't choose the wrong partner for the sake of having a larger capital

 Finding someone who is willing to invest and work with you just for the money isn't necessarily the best decision.
 When forming partnerships, it is more important to share the same visions.